 Elections don’t work well in schools

 Student government (also called ‘student council’) is meant to introduce young people to democracy and develop tomorrow's leaders.
 Unfortunately, student elections often exclude all but the most popular, charismatic, and ambitious students from actively participating, as they have little chance of winning a competition for the most votes.
 This is unfair, and it widens the gap between students in terms of leadership and civic skill development.
-Elections also incorrectly teach young people that there are a few natural-born leaders, and that for the rest of us democracy is largely a spectator sport, where our only role is to occasionally vote for our favorite candidate.
+Elections incorrectly teach young people that there are a few natural-born leaders, and the idea is perpetrated that for the rest democracy is largely a spectator sport, where the only role is to occasionally vote for your favorite candidate.

 We wouldn't use a popularity contest to decide which few students get to learn math or history, so why are we doing this with leadership and civics?

-Student Government Lotteries offer schools a better approach
+Student Government Lotteries offer schools a fairer approach

 Student Government Lotteries alleviate this problem by giving an equal chance to each and every student who wants to participate.
 The Lotteries completely replace elections, meaning there are no candidates, campaigns, or competitions for votes in the school.
 Instead, willing students enter the Lottery and a small number are randomly selected to form the student government.
 This approach is fairer than traditional elections, generates higher levels of interest and participation, and results in student governments that are more diverse and representative.
 The lack of competition prevents ‘winners’ from feeling superior to their peers and ‘losers’ from feeling rejected.
 The process is simple, fun, and easy to structure in a way that guarantees proportional representation by gender and grade level.

 But doesn’t replacing elections in this way rob students of the chance to learn about democracy?